-This FREE Workshop is brought to you by Providers Clinical Support System and Washington State Department of Health.
+This FREE Workshop is brought to you by Providers Clinical Support System and Washington State Department of Health virtually via Zoom.

 Click RSVP to register.

-Completion of this free 4 hour in-person course followed by a 4 hour online course allows physicians to apply for the waiver to prescribe buprenorphine for treatment of opioid use disorder.
+Completion of this free 4 hour live virtual course followed by a 4 hour online course allows physicians to apply for the waiver to prescribe buprenorphine for treatment of opioid use disorder.
 ARNPs and PA-Cs require a 16 hour online course.

 Non-prescriber OUD (Opioid Use Disorder) care team members, including RNs and Substance Use Disorder Professionals, are encouraged to attend.